The Night of Love

-The Night of Love is a 1927 drama film, produced by Samuel Goldwyn, released by United Artists, and stars Ronald Colman, Vilma Bánky, and Montagu Love.
+The Night of Love is a 1927 American silent romantic drama film directed by George Fitzmaurice and produced by Samuel Goldwyn.
+Released by United Artists, the film stars Ronald Colman, Vilma Bánky, and Montagu Love.
 The screenplay by Lenore J. Coffee is based on the play by Pedro Calderón de la Barca.

 It tells the story of a gypsy chieftain, who in revenge for the Duke kidnapping his wife, gets revenge by stealing the duke's wife.